brunoarine/whalesniffer/README.md

 <p align="center">
 <img src="./doc/img/channel_s_fourier.png">

+<em>The Fourier transform of the image's S-channel does not immediately show clues as to how to eliminate ripples in the water.</em>
 </p>

-_The Fourier transform of the image's S-channel does not immediately show clues as to how to eliminate ripples in the water._

 Thus, for the sake of simplicity, I decided to apply a medium filter to the selected channels before the execution of the segmentation processes, making sure that the mask used was larger than the size of the shadows and streaks that we would like to eliminate.